luumsk/NSU_Python/projects.md

 - Analyze data:
     - Pick any 5 fields in the dataset and present to me what you found by analysing each individual field, for example, central tendency, outliers
-    - Combine at least 2 pairs of fields and tell me what you found, for example, correlation betwwen 2 fields
+    - Combine at least 2 pairs of fields and tell me what you found, for example, correlation between 2 fields
     - Answering this question: If I am an experienced level Data Scientist looking for a full-time job in a small size company in Europe, in term of salary, which are the top 3 countries I should aim for?

 - Visualization: